Home » Attractions

 Gov. Bill Lee speaks at the grand opening event on June 26 (photo by Daniel Munson/TheSmokies.com)

-When will Buc-ee’s in Sevierville open?
+Is the Buc-ee’s in Sevierville TN open?

-The Sevierville store is currently the largest travel center in the world, at least for a while.
+The Kodak store is currently the largest travel center in the world, at least for a while.
 The new location offers 120 fueling positions just outside its store with thousands of snack, meal and drink options for travelers on the go.
 The store’s 74,000-square-foot floor plan will remain the biggest Buc-ee’s until that record moves back to Texas, where construction is currently underway on a 75,000-square-foot location in Luling.

 crowd at buc-ee's opening